Gregans Castle Hotel

 Dinner at Gregans Castle

-Don’t just take my word – the restaurant at Gregans Castle Hotel has won many Irish awards for their culinary mastery and excellence, including best hotel of the year in 2017!Read more: A List of the Best Irish Restaurants We Ate at!
+Don’t just take my word – the restaurant at Gregans Castle Hotel has won many Irish awards for their culinary mastery and excellence, including best hotel of the year in 2017!Read more: The Best Irish Restaurants Youy Must Try!

 If you’re looking for one of the best places to stay in Ireland, you can’t miss a night at Gregans Castle.
 Gregans Castle Hotel is a member of Ireland’s Blue Book.